Shenfield railway station: Layout

-Today, Shenfield is served by fast trains on the main line towards London, and it is the north-eastern terminus of the Elizabeth line.
-At peak hours the frequency of service will increase from eight trains per hour to 12, necessitating the construction of a new 210-metre long platform 6, which was built to the north of platform 5, replacing one of the existing three western sidings.
+At peak hours, the frequency of services increase from eight trains per hour to 12, which necessitated the construction of a new 210 m platform 6, which was built to the north of platform 5 and replaced one of the existing three western sidings.
 The two remaining western sidings and three new eastern sidings are also used by the Elizabeth line.
-Platforms 1 to 5 have an operational length for 12 carriages, platform 6 for 10 carriages.
+Platforms 1 to 5 have an operational length for 12 carriages, platform 6 for ten carriages.

 Services

-The typical off-peak service pattern at Shenfield is:
+Shenfield is served by two train operating companies; the typical off-peak service pattern in trains per hour (tph) is: